How to measure your child’s head for a bike helmet

 Choose a helmet that’s too large for your child and will move around on their head.
 This won’t protect them properly if they did come off their bike.

-To determine the correct size cycle helmet for your child you need to accurately measure your their head and buy a helmet that fits them now.
+To determine the correct size cycle helmet for your child you need to accurately measure their head and buy a helmet that fits them now.

 Never, ever buy a kids bike helmet that is too big for them so they grow into it.